GregorD1A1/TinderGPT/readme.md

 1. Open TinderGPT folder in terminal.
 Activate envinronment as in step for of installation.
 2. Start TinderGPT using `python main.py --head`. `--head` argument means we are starting it in head mode (non-headless) to see on our screen how it perform.
 3. After TinderGPT browser window will appear, on your old browser window paste `localhost:8080/start_tnd` to open tinder.
 Wait until you get response "200" in browser, it will take a while.
 Do not send next requests until you get response for a preious.
-5. Use `localhost:8080/opener` to TinderGPT send opening message to first liked girl.
-Advanced: You can use `localhost:8080/opener/<girl_nr>`, where instead of <girl_nr> provide nr 1-8 to open concrete girl from list.
+5. Use `localhost:8080/opener` to TinderGPT send opening message to last matched girl.
 6. When girl respond, run 'localhost:8080/respond'.
 TinderGPT will open first unreaded message and will continue conversation.
 Advanced: You can use `localhost:8080/respond/<girl_nr>`, where instead of <girl_nr> provide nr 1-8 of girl from conversations list.
 Useful where you accasionally clicked on girl that responded you and unreaded message sign dissapeared.
 7. Play around the app!
 When you get known with it, deploy it on raspberry for fully authomatic usage.